 When to fly

 Newquay’s peak tourist season occurs in July and August, as this is when weather is likely to be warmest and driest.
-This is reflected in flight and accommodation prices and availability, so if you are planning on flying to Newquay it is advised to book in advance.
+This is reflected in accommodation availability and flights to Newquay, so if you are planning on taking a flight to Newquay it is advised to book in advance.
 If you happen to be in Newquay in August, head over to Fistral Beach in August to enjoy a weekend of beach-side living.
 Boardmasters is one of Newquay's most famous events, offering spectators the chance to see pro surf, skate and BMX competitions.
 It is set alongside entertainment and music acts.
 If you're eager to get into the water, grab a board and you can try your hand at surfing.
 If you are a surfing fan then make sure you visit Newquay in July when Night Surf attracts a large crowd to Fistral Beach.
 See some of the best British surfers and many international competitors ride the moonlit waves.
 This unique event also offers spectators a whole host of other activities, such as, live music, DJs and fireworks.

-December through February are the quietest months in Newquay, as the weather is likely to be coolest and wettest at this time, consequently, prices for flights and accommodation will be at their cheapest.
+December through February are the quietest months in Newquay, as the weather is likely to be coolest and wettest at this time, consequently you will find cheap flights to Newquay and accommodation deals.

 The town of Newquay in Cornwall has long been one of the UK’s most popular seaside resorts.
 With beautiful coastline and countryside and a wealth of activities and accommodation options, Newquay boasts some of the best surfing opportunities in England at places like Fistral Beach.
 The English National Surfing Championships are held every May at Watergate Bay.